Home Arch Linux How To Install Deepin Desktop Environment In Arch Linux

 $ sudo pacman -S xorg xorg-server

-Additionally, you can install deepin-extras package to install Deepin game center, Deepin video player, Deepin music player, Deepin screen-shot tools, and Deepin terminal etc.
+Additionally, you can install deepin-extras package to install Deepin game center, Deepin video player, Deepin music player, Deepin screencapture and screenshot, Deepin terminal and a bunch of few other cool apps.

 To do so, run: